National frameworks to address hate crime in Cyprus

 Hate crime recording and data collection

-The recording of hate crime is regulated by Police Standing Order 3/38, “Management of Offences and Anti-Discrimination Issues”, which regulates that any incident and offence related to hate crime be recorded to the electronic system of the Police.
+The recording of hate crimes is regulated by Police Standing Order 3/38, “Management of Offences and Anti-Discrimination Issues”, which mandates that any incident and offence related to hate crime be recorded in the electronic system of the police.
 Additionally, the police officer receiving a complaint must complete a specific police form (#293) for reporting racist offences and incidents motivated by hate.

 Subsequently, the form is sent to the Liaison Officer of the District Department – tasked with monitoring anti-discrimination issues in the relevant District – who forwards it to the Human Rights and Combating Discrimination Office for statistical purposes.